 No matter where you fall, at the rink or in life, it can be detrimental.
 How many of you would say you’re willing to fall for multiple hours on end every day in the slim hopes that you will catch the right edge on your landing and stay on your feet?

 I spent anywhere from 10-25+ hours a week at the rink growing up.
 If you ask my mom how much of that time was spent quite literally with me “on” the ice, versus skating she will admit a large majority of it.
 When you spend that much time falling you’re bound to learn a thing or two.

 So here is what I learned from 12 years of falling:

-Call it resilience, call it persistence, call it grit, call it a never give up attitude whatever one serves you best let’s call it that.
-When “practice” means going to commit yourself to falling for hours on end you learn a lot about how to stick with something until you get it right.
+Call it resilience, call it persistence, call it grit, call it a never give up attitude!
+When “practice” means going to commit yourself to falling for hours on end, you learn a lot about how to stick with something until you get it right.
 Trying a new jump, chances are you’ll be throwing it about 100 times a day for 2-3 weeks until you can “land” it.
 When I started making cold calls I could make a hundred calls and they all would flop, hard.

 The sting of rejection is a beast to manage.

 Speaking of consistency, I was taught at a young age the importance of delivering steadily.
-You can have the best program but if you can’t execute the skills almost flawlessly every time you perform you won’t win.
-The judges don’t care about your last performance, or what you did last week, they only care about what you’re doing now.
+You can have the best program but if you can’t execute the skills almost flawlessly every time, you won’t win.
+The judges don’t care about your last performance, or how you did last week, they only care about now.
 Learning to show up every time you step on the ice is challenging.
 No matter what’s going on outside of the rink, you have to clear your mind, focus, and execute the task at hand.
 The bottom line is that the judges don’t care if you didn’t sleep well, or if you feel sick, or tight, or if you are having problems with your best friend.

 They only care about how well you’re going to perform right here, right now.